CygnusNetworks/asterisk-usecallmanager/README.md

 ## Overview
 - Base OS: Debian (slim).
-- Asterisk packages: built from Debian source and patched with the UseCallManager (UCM) patchset.
+- Asterisk packages: built from Asterisk source and patched with the UseCallManager (UCM) patchset.
 - Entry point: a small bootstrap script that
   - remaps the runtime user if requested,
   - auto-detects your public IPv4 address,